comicrelief/webops-role-build/Readme.md

 the working directory, in which the project will be checked out and built

     artefact:
-      type: tarball
+      - type: tarball
-      name: "{{ version }}"
+        name: "{{ version }}.tar.gz"
-details about the artefact to produce. "type:" can currently be either 'tarball' or 'docker', and pointing 'name:' at the contents of the version var from above is usually the right thing to do.
+a list of artefacts to produce. "type:" can currently be either 'tarball' or 'docker', and pointing 'name:' at the contents of the version var from above is usually the right thing to do.

     ci_key: "{{ lookup('env', 'CI_KEY') }}"
 the private key needed to access a private git repo with ssh. **DO NOT include this as an unencrypted variable** - either use an ansible secret, or do a lookup from an env var, Consul, or other secure source.